voltrue2/gracenode/README.md

 This tool is still experimental, but the aim for this tool is to allow the application to gracefully exit instead of being killed suddenly.

-The existing daemonizing tools so far do not allow graceful shutdown, so we are implementing out own.
+The existing daemonizing tools so far do not allow graceful shutdown, so we are implementing our own that allows the application to exit gracefully.

 To start your application as a daemon process: